Society of Merchant Venturers: Archives

 Records of the Society of Merchant Venturers including foundation and membership, administrative, financial, charities, education, estates management, trade, associated clubs and societies, the Seamen's Hospital Fund, and various name indexes are held at Bristol Archives (Ref.
 SMV) (online catalogue) as well as further papers and correspondence related to the Society of Merchant Venturers' interests (Ref.
 12152) (online catalogue).
 Other deeds and estate papers related to the society's interests in Somerset and Dorset are available at Somerset Heritage Centre.

 Current status

-The Society of Merchant Venturers comprises men and women who volunteer their skills and expertise to support the organisation's objectives.

-The Merchant Venturers work closely with the wider community and many of its members play a role in Bristol's commercial life and the institutions within the city.
-Its objectives are to: